Daniel-Mietchen/events/DSI-Presidential-Fellows-Orientation-August-2019.md

 # About

 This file hosts a contribution to the Orientation Day organized by the [Data Science Institute](https://datascience.virginia.edu/) at the University of Virginia for its [Presidential Fellows](https://datascience.virginia.edu/academics/presidential-fellows).
 It is to be presented on 23 August 2019 from about 2:30 p.m. to 3 p.m.
-EDT in the [Research Collaboration Corner](https://news.virginia.edu/content/new-corner-collaborative-space-boost-uva-research) (also know as the Corner Building).
+EDT in the [Research Collaboration Corner](https://news.virginia.edu/content/new-corner-collaborative-space-boost-uva-research) (also know as the Corner Building; see [map](https://goo.gl/maps/npYxAok7SYZo3uuk9)).

 # Title